Skip to content

 • Cheapest pricing: RunsOn or Ubicloud.
 Cirrus can also be a good option, if the fixed price/runner pricing model makes sense for you.

-• Fastest machines: Buildjet, Namespace, Cirrus, and Blacksmith have the fastest CPUs for x64 jobs.
+• Fastest machines: Buildjet, Namespace, Cirrus have the fastest CPUs for x64 jobs.
 Be aware that they are hosted at Hetzner, with variable performance for the network speeds.
 RunsOn has the fastest performance for arm64, and good performance for x64.

 • GPU support: RunsOn is the only alternative provider that currently offers GPU support.
 GitHub restricts custom GPU runners to higher-tier plans, and they are expensive.